Corona Physical Material - 3ds Max

 Roughness

-The Roughness parameter controls the smoothness of the base layer's surface.
-A value of 0 (color black if using a map) gives a completely smooth surface which leads to sharp reflections from the base layer, while a value of 1 (color white if using a map) gives fully rough surfaces leading to blurred reflections.
-A smooth surface will show stronger reflections, while a rough one leads to a more flat-like appearance.
+The Roughness parameter controls how smooth the base layer's surface is.
+A value of 0 (black color if using a texture) gives a completely smooth surface which leads to sharp reflections, while a value of 1 (white color if using a texture) gives fully rough surface leading to blurred reflections.

 violin_low_roughness.jpg